preshing/junction/README.md

 Currently, Junction maps only work with keys and values that are pointers or pointer-sized integers.
 The hash function must be invertible, so that every key has a unique hash.
 Out of all possible keys, a _null_ key must be reserved, and out of all possible values, _null_ and _redirect_ values must be reserved.
 The defaults are 0 and 1.
 You can override those defaults by passing custom `KeyTraits` and `ValueTraits` parameters to the template.

+Every thread that manipulates a Junction map must periodically call `junction::DefaultQSBR.update`, as mentioned [in the blog post](http://preshing.com/20160201/new-concurrent-hash-maps-for-cpp/).
+If not, the application will leak memory.

 Otherwise, a Junction map is a lot like a big array of `std::atomic<>` variables, where the key is an index into the array.
 More precisely:

 * All of a Junction map's member functions, together with its `Mutator` member functions, are atomic with respect to each other, so you can safely call them from any thread without mutual exclusion.